George Washington: 15 Great Achievements

 What the above means is that Washington is one of two presidents of the U.S. to have their signatures on the U.S. Constitution.
 The other president was Founding Father James Madison – “Father of the U.S. Constitution” and fourth U.S. president.

 Unanimously Elected as the First President of the United States

 After the Constitutional Convention at Philadelphia, people from all walks of life wanted Washington back.
 It was not just his fellow delegates that had high trust and confidence in him, the American public did as well.
 In the nation’s first presidential election – held from December 15, 1788 to Saturday, January 10, 1789 – George Washington received all the 69 electors’ votes.
 Fellow Founding Father John Adams pulled 34 out of the 69 votes to clinch the vice president post.

 With John Adams serving as his vice president, Washington’s management of the affairs of the U.S. received the admiration of many Americans.
 As a result of this, he was re-elected four years later.
-His second term, from 1793 to 1797, was notable because it was during that time the Constitutional Congress was held to insert the First 10 Amendments into the Constitution.
+His second term (from 1793 to 1797) was notable because it was during that time the Constitutional Congress was held to insert the First 10 Amendments into the Constitution.
 Washington’s tenure was also one of relative peace and corporation with a host of European countries.

 Organized the first Cabinet of Secretaries